 KeywordsVaccine; vaccination; infectious disease; bacterial disease

 Educational LevelUndergraduate lower division, Undergraduate upper division

 Subject HeadingsMedicine (General) Biology (General) Microbiology Public Health

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.